cya6b/BERT_based_framework_for_ACC/README.md

     ├── script_2_pre_train.py             // For pre-training the BGCC.

-    ├── script_3_fine_tuning.py             // As the entry point to run the BGCC model on node classification.
+    ├── script_3_fine_tuning.py             // As the entry point for executing the BGCC model on the automated compliance checking task.

     └── script_4_evaluation_plots.py             // Plots drawing and results evaluation purposes.